RishikaRishi17/RishikaRishi17/README.md

 - 🎓 MSc in Data Science & Analytics @ University of Hertfordshire
 - 🎓 MSc in Computer Science with Specialisation in AI @ Kannur University
 - 🎓 BSc in Computer Science @ Kannur University
-- 💻 Ex-Full Stack Developer at E Caret Solutions (PHP Laravel | Healthcare Tech)
+- 💻 Ex-Full Stack Developer at E Caret Solutions (PHP Laravel)
 - 🤖 Passionate about building AI tools with real-world impact

 ---